kudobuilder/kudo.dev/content/blog/blog-2020-02-07-kudo-terraform-provider-1.md

 #### KUDO Installation

-Instead of installing  KUDO via the CLI, the provider definition for KUDO in `main.tf` ensures that KUDO is installed:
+Instead of installing  KUDO via the CLI via the command `kubectl kudo init`, the provider definition for KUDO in `main.tf` ensures that KUDO is installed:

 ```hcl
 //Ensures KUDO is installed on your cluster